DogeyStamp/homeserver-ansible/README.md

+**IMPORTANT:** This repository is deprecated in favor of [homeserver-iac](https://github.com/dogeystamp/homeserver-iac), a major rewrite.

 # Homeserver Ansible playbook

 This is the Ansible playbook I use to automate installation and configuration of the services on my homeserver.